 Following the spin-off, VPG and Vishay operate separately, each as independent public companies.
 Vishay Intertechnology has no ownership interest in VPG.

-However, Ruta Zandman, solely or on a shared basis with Marc Zandman and Ziv Shoshani, all of whom stand for election to our Board of Directors, control a large portion of the voting power of both Vishay and VPG.
-Mrs. Zandman, solely or on a shared basis with Marc Zandman and Ziv Shoshani, controls approximately 42.4% of the voting power of our capital stock and approximately 34% of the total voting power of VPG's capital stock.
+However, Ruta Zandman, solely or on a shared basis with Marc Zandman and Ziv Shoshani, all of whom stand for election to our Board of Directors, control a significant portion of the voting power of both Vishay and VPG.
+Mrs. Zandman, solely or on a shared basis with Marc Zandman and Ziv Shoshani, controls approximately 43.0% of the voting power of our capital stock and approximately 34.8% of the total voting power of VPG's capital stock.
 Mr. Zandman, our Executive Chairman of the Board and an executive officer of Vishay, serves as the Chairman of VPG.
 Ziv Shoshani, CEO of VPG and a nephew of Mrs. Ruta Zandman, serves as a director of Vishay.

 In connection with the completion of the spin-off, on July 6, 2010, Vishay and its subsidiaries entered into several agreements with VPG and its subsidiaries that govern the relationship of the parties following the spin-off.
 Among the agreements entered into with VPG and its subsidiaries were a trademark license agreement, transition services agreement, several lease agreements, and supply agreements.
-None of the agreements are expected to have a material impact on Vishay's financial position, results of operations, or liquidity.
+None of the agreements have had or are expected to have a material impact on Vishay's financial position, results of operations, or liquidity.
+Some of these agreements have expired and have not been renewed.
 We believe that the pricing associated with these agreements are equivalent to arms-length transactions between unrelated parties.
 However, such agreements were negotiated when VPG was still a subsidiary of Vishay Intertechnology.
 These agreements are described in the section entitled "Certain Relationships and Related Party Transactions," which is incorporated by reference herein, of the registration statement on Form 10 of Vishay Precision Group filed with the SEC on June 22, 2010.